jotaoncode/nvim-config/README.md

 TMUX
 - Install tmux
-- Copy the .tmux.conf inside of the Home directory
+- Copy the tmux.conf as .tmux.conf inside of the Home directory
 - Install using <C-s-I> (or <C-b-I> depending if the given config is up todate with the keybinding

+Take some fernet with cola and enjoy